Flag of the Philippines: Original named sites

 By law, the Philippine flag must be permanently hoisted and illuminated at night at the following locations:

 Additional sites

-The National Historical Commission of the Philippines (formerly the National Historical Institute) as per Republic Act.
-8491 can also designate additional sites where the Philippine flag should be displayed permanently.
+The National Historical Commission of the Philippines (formerly the National Historical Institute) as per Republic Act No. 8491 can also designate additional sites where the Philippine flag should be displayed permanently.

 Half-mast

 The flag may be flown at half-mast as a sign of mourning.
 Upon the official announcement of the death of the president or a former president, the flag should be flown at half-mast for ten days.
 The flag should be flown at half-mast for seven days following the death of the vice president, the chief justice, the president of the Senate or the speaker of the House of Representatives.

 The flag may also be required to fly at half-mast upon the death of other persons to be determined by the National Historical Institute, for a period less than seven days.
 The flag shall be flown at half-mast on all the buildings and places where the decedent was holding office, on the day of death until the day of interment of an incumbent member of the Supreme Court, the Cabinet, the Senate or the House of Representatives, and such other persons as may be determined by the National Historical Commission.

 When flown at half-mast, the flag should be first hoisted to the peak for a moment then lowered to the half-mast position.
 It should be raised to the peak again before it is lowered for the day.

 A bill was filed in 2014, to mandate the flying of the flag at half-mast as a tribute to public school teachers.
 Under the proposal the flag shall be flown at half-mast for at least five days at the school or district office the deceased teacher was assigned.